hturner/talks/PITCHME.md

 ---

-## Example 2: Beans
+# Example 2: Beans

-Data from a citizen science trial of bean varieties in Nicaragua:
+A citizen science trial of bean varieties in Nicaragua:

  - 11 bean varieties
  - Each farmer grew 3 varieties